Mobile Homes

 What do I need to get a Georgia title for my mobile or manufactured home?

-• A completed and signed Form MV-1 Title/Tag Application.
+• A completed and signed Form Title/Tag Application.

 • If the mobile or manufactured home is a double-wide or a triple-wide, a separate title application is required for each side if a separate title or manufacturer’s certificate of origin is issued for each side.